Drinking Water Advisories

 - The water supply system is flushed until turbidity (a key test of water quality) is below 1.0 NTU and the chlorine residual is minimum 0.9 ppm.
 City personnel in the field gather chlorine, turbidity, and bacteriological samples to ensure the water is safe.

-- Water samples are drawn into sterile containers and delivered to Environmental Services Branch Labs, which operates within the City’s Utility Services Department, where water quality testing occurs.
+- Water samples are drawn into sterile containers and delivered to Saskatoon Water, Water Lab, which operates within the Transportation & Utilities Department, where water quality testing occurs.